 The thematic proposals that are presented must address in one way or another these CALAS guiding research questions and its general approaches.
 In particular, projects that show interest in more than one of the research axes covered by CALAS and whose academic profile guarantees the interdisciplinary theoretical and methodological approaches necessary for research in CALAS are welcome.
 In this regard, it is expected that the proposed Platforms for Dialogue will contribute to reflect, deconstruct and decentralize the Western-centered state of knowledge about concepts, dynamics and solutions, and to adapt them to the context of the region.

 For more information about CALAS visit: www.calas.lat

 The Transatlantic Tandem fellowship is open to postdoctoral scholars in Social Sciences and the Humanities, even though applications in which one of the two scholars does not hold a post-doctoral degree yet will also be accepted as long as this person has proven experience in functions of the civil society related to the subject of the research project.
 An effective operational command of Spanish is required.

 CALAS is committed to inclusion and gender equality.
 It expressly welcomes applications from appropriately qualified severely disabled and disabled persons.
 The CALAS fellowship-program aims for gender parity and is promoting affirmative action policies.

-The fellows are expected to be in residence and participate in CALAS activities and events.
-They will have the opportunity to make use of the resources of CALAS and the respective host institution, including office space, access to libraries and research facilities.
+The fellows are expected to be in residence in Guadalajara and participate in CALAS activities and events.
+They will have the opportunity to make use of the resources of CALAS and the host institution, University of Guadalajara, including office space, access to libraries and research facilities.